tableau/connector-plugin-sdk/README.md

 Adding a new datasource
 ---------------
 Adding a new datasource is easy.
 To run the expression tests first create a tds file that connectis to the Calcs table on your database.
+You will need a `cast_calcs.*.tds` and a `Staples.*.tds` file.
+The `*` should match the name you choose in step 4 below.

 1. The easiest way to create this is to connect to the table in Tableau desktop and then right click on the datasource and pick 'Add to Saved Datasources'.
 Save this in the tdvt/tds directory.
 2. Open the tds file in a text editor and embed the password in the <connection> tag of the tds file.
 3. Rename the connection names to 'leaf'.
 See one of the checked in tds files for an example. `<named-connection name='leaf'> and <relation connection='leaf' >`
 4. Create an ini file in tdvt/config.
 The ini file names the test suite and specifies which tests to run.
+The `Name` section of the ini file is used to find your TDS files.
+For example, if you set `Name = mydb` then your TDS files should be named `cast_calcs.mydb.tds` and `Staples.mydb.tds`.
 5. Run: `-m tdvt.tdvt --generate`

 Now you can run the tests using `-m tdvt.tdvt.py --run your_suite_name`